stats60/stats60.github.io/prospectus/index.md

 Lecture slides will be available on the Canvas site.
 The slides are not intended to replace attendance, since much of the class activity will go beyond the slides.

-The VPTL office offers tutoring for this class by appointment, which can be scheduled at https://vptl.stanford.edu/students/tutoring-foreign-language-practice.
+The VPTL office offers tutoring for this class by appointment, which can be scheduled [here] (https://vptl.stanford.edu/students/tutoring-foreign-language-practice).

 ## Assessment and grading